How to use the Schedule to set calendar events and create tasks.

 If the activity occurs for the full day, use the All Day Checkbox to note that - the activity will be displayed on the header of your calendar.

-You're able to (A) provide a description of the event for your to reference later, and (B) add a checklist of subtasks to help you prepare for it.
-You can also customize this event by (C) selecting what color you'd like it to be displayed as on your calendar.
+You're able to (A) provide a description of the event for your to reference later, and (B) associate an equipment resource, animal, or growing location with the task.
+Use the associate ability if the Activity is pertinent to something specific around your farm.
+You can also (C) add a checklist of subtasks to help you prepare for the activity, and customize this event by (D) selecting what color you'd like it to be displayed as on your calendar.
 This can help you distinguish certain tasks at a glace; perhaps you might make livestock chores blue, and garden chores green.

 Once you've supplied your Activity information, be sure to click Create to add it to your schedule.